-What if someone could give you the keys to an emotional regulation toolbox?
+What if you could be handed the keys to an emotional regulation toolbox?

 There are some websites which have information about DBT, Below is a list of a few: